Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 ![Portal AKS Workloads](/assets/img/posts/2024-05-10-aks-byocni-cilium/portalAksWorkloads.png)

-> :memo: **Note:** You'll notice on the Azure portal that your AKS cluster is automatically scaling to at least two nodes.
+> **Note:** You'll notice on the Azure portal that your AKS cluster is automatically scaling to at least two nodes.
 This is because Cilium requires a minimum of two nodes to handle failover and redundancy, which is crucial for maintaining network stability and reliability.
+ {: .prompt-info }

 ![Portal AKS Node Pools](/assets/img/posts/2024-05-10-aks-byocni-cilium/portalAksNodePools.png)